Tijuana Sweetheart

 Tijuana Sweetheart (formerly known as VAGIANT and VAGIANT Boston) was an American all-female punk rock band from Boston, Massachusetts, United States.
 The band was initially formed in 2005 by four employees of the gaming company Harmonix after Helen McWilliams (stage name Hellion) sent around an email to the entire company.
 One of these original members was Elena Siegman.
 Since forming, the band has undergone several member changes leaving McWilliams and LoWreck as the only remaining original members.
-Most of their notoriety has come from the inclusion of "Fuck the Kells" (censored "FTK") in Guitar Hero II and "Seven" in Rock Band.
+Most of their recognition has come from the inclusion of "Fuck the Kells" (censored "FTK") in Guitar Hero II, "Seven" in Rock Band, and "Pistol Whipped" in Rock Band 4.

 Career

 In October 2009, the band announced it was changing its name from "VAGIANT" to "VAGIANT Boston" due to a legal dispute over the use of the name.
 It also announced the release of a new album, Trash Candy.
 Later they asked their fans to help them come up with a new name for the band.
-After hundreds of often off-beat band name suggestions from fans, the band selected Tijuana Sweetheart in January 2010 – a name that comes from a cocktail of their own invention (and from the band's unique slang term for a prostitute).
+After hundreds of often offbeat band name suggestions from fans, the band selected Tijuana Sweetheart in January 2010 – a name that comes from a cocktail of their own invention (and from the band's unique slang term for a prostitute).